Do Go On - 536 - FedEx Flight 705

 Plus, what was your favorite movie from last year?

-And I always ask our question to ask us to question answer themselves.
+And I always ask our question to ask us to question, answer themselves.

-And that's happened right here with Mr Yankee Doodle movies.
+And that's happened right here with Mr. Yankee Doodle movies.

-Okay, Nick Verterosa writing.
+Okay, Nick Verdeo writing.

 For me, I just completed a ranking of nearly 700 movies I've seen

-in my letterboxed top four, a Jurassic Park, Empire Strikes Back, the Godfather and the Dark Night.
+in my letterboxed top four, a Jurassic Park, Empire Strikes Back,

 The best movie of 2024 would be either Transformers 1 or Nostoratu.